 It is somewhat an indirect payment of tax, as the tax is not directly levied on the service provider or distributor of the product, but rather is levied on the consumer.
 The GST charged to customers on supplies is known as Output Tax and the GST that is incurred on the purchase of goods for business is known as Input Tax.
 The output tax minus the input tax gives the Net Goods and Services Tax.
 However, it is important to note that the supplies of financial services, import and local supply of investment precious metals and sale of residential properties are exempt from this tax.
 The entities themselves are responsible for collecting the GST.

-Starting a Business in Singapore.
-We help you to register a company in Singapore within a week.
+Starting a Business in Singapore?
+We help you to register a company in Singapore.

 Registering for GST with the IRAS is mandatory if the annual turnover for the past 12 Months exceeds SGD 1 million.
 Companies can also choose to voluntarily register for GST even though their turnover is less than the prescribed limit.
 However, one needs to keep in mind that after applying for registration, it has to be complied for at least two years.
 Filing for GST Returns is required to be done on a quarterly basis but one can opt to do it on a monthly basis as well.
 Additionally, it is important that the payment of tax is made before the due date in order to avoid stiff penalties.